Skip to main content

 14

-3rd Annual Juneteenth Wine & Arts Festival at Cherry Street Pier
+Juneteenth Wellness & Arts Festival at Cherry Street Pier

-Toast to local and international Black culture at the free, family-friendly Juneteenth Wine & Arts Festival at the Delaware River waterfront’s Cherry Street Pier, curated by musical artist Shekhinah B.
+Raise a (non-alcoholic) glass to toast health and wellness at the free, family-friendly Juneteenth Wellness and Arts Festival, going zero proof for 2026 at the Delaware River Waterfront’s Cherry Street Pier, and curated by musical artist Shekhinah B.

 Where: Cherry Street Pier, 121 N. Christopher Columbus Boulevard, Philadelphia, PA